Life Lines

 Flick the bottom of babies foot (Step 2)

-Babies tend to be very responsive to their feet being touched simply brush or flick you finger over the sole of the babies feet and check for response.
+Babies tend to be very responsive to their feet being touched.
+Simply brush or flick your finger over the sole of the baby's feet and check for a response.

 NO RESPONSE Shout For Help